Tyk Multi Data Center Bridge

 • The Control Plane (Management) Gateway maintains synchronisation of these configurations across your Tyk deployment via the MDCB backbone link.

-• If the Management Gateway or MDCB backbone fails, the Workers will continue to handle API requests, rejecting only new authorisation tokens created on other Gateways.
-When connectivity is restored, the Worker Gateways will hot-reload to fetch any updated configurations (e.g. new authorisation tokens) from the Control Plane.
+• If the Management Gateway or MDCB backbone fails, the Workers will continue to handle API requests, rejecting only new authorization tokens created on other Gateways.
+When connectivity is restored, the Worker Gateways will hot-reload to fetch any updated configurations (e.g. new authorization tokens) from the Control Plane.

 • If a Worker Gateway fails, this does not impact the operation of the others: when it comes back online, if it is unable to contact the Control Plane, it will retrieve the “last good” configuration held locally.